Mirvetuximab soravtansine

-Mirvetuximab soravtansine, sold under the brand name Elahere, is a medication used as a treatment for fallopian tube cancer or primary peritoneal cancer.
+Mirvetuximab soravtansine, sold under the brand name Elahere, is a medication used as a treatment for epithelial ovarian cancer, fallopian tube cancer, or primary peritoneal cancer.
 Mirvetuximab soravtansine is a folate receptor alpha directed antibody and microtubule inhibitor conjugate.

 The most common adverse reactions, including laboratory abnormalities, were vision impairment, fatigue, increased aspartate aminotransferase, nausea, increased alanine aminotransferase, keratopathy, abdominal pain, decreased lymphocytes, peripheral neuropathy, diarrhea, decreased albumin, constipation, increased alkaline phosphatase, dry eye, decreased magnesium, decreased leukocytes, decreased neutrophils, and decreased hemoglobin.

 Mirvetuximab soravtansine was approved for medical use in the United States in November 2022.
 The US Food and Drug Administration (FDA) considers it to be a first-in-class medication.

 Medical uses

-Mirvetuximab soravtansine is indicated for the treatment of adults with folate receptor alpha (FRα) positive, platinum-resistant epithelial ovarian, fallopian tube, or primary peritoneal cancer, who have received one to three prior systemic treatment regimens.
+Mirvetuximab soravtansine is indicated for the treatment of adults with folate receptor alpha (FRα) positive, platinum-resistant epithelial ovarian cancer, fallopian tube cancer, or primary peritoneal cancer, who have received one to three prior systemic treatment regimens.
 Recipients are selected for therapy based on an FDA-approved test.